LubosRemplik/CakePHP-Markdown-Plugin/README.md

 ## Usage

-Using the MarkdownHelper in views
+Using the MarkdownHelper in views to parse parts

 	<?php
 	// in controller